Ptujec/LaunchBar/Todoist-Inbox/README.md

 ## Why?
 Todoist has its own [quick add function](https://todoist.com/help/articles/task-quick-add).
 And it’s really really good!
 So what’s the benefit of a LaunchBar action?

-If you don't mind remembering global shortcuts, there really is not much of a good reason.
+If you don't mind using global shortcuts, there really is not much of a good reason.
 Even if you do mind, you could do, what I did for a long time.
 For a long time, I would use a custom action to either simulate pressing the global shortcut or lately launching it with the URI scheme "todoist://addtask".

 The were only a few minor things bugging me with when using my old action:

 1) Running the action, when Todoist is not running.
 My old action does not work in that (rare) case.
 Neither does the global shortcut.
 The app needs to run first.
-The new action does not need the app running, because it is using the API directly.
-Just an internet connection.
+The new action does not need the app running, because it is using the API directly. .

 2) When working in fullscreen mode the old action would result  in switching to the desktop or the interface would show up on my other (dimmed) screen.

-3) The old action would also frequently bring up the main Todoist interface.
+3) My old action would also frequently bring up the main Todoist interface.

 4) Evoking LaunchBar first and then Todoists quick add interface seemed to be more "noise" than needed.

 **Obviously some of this could easily be solved by just using the global shortcut.
 But I just like the LaunchBar workflow of pressing cmd-space followed by the initials of the app/action**.
-It's easier for me to remembering than all kind of global shortcuts.
+It's second nature.
+It's easier to remember and execute than most global shortcuts.
 It's kind of my [hyper key](https://thesweetsetup.com/macos-hyper-key-bettertouchtool/).

 So I took another look at the [API](https://developer.todoist.com/rest/v1/#create-a-new-task) and started making this action.